Frequently Asked Questions

 Q. Is there a library on board?

-Yes, we have a library of books, DVDs, and games available for your use on board all of our boats and yachts.
-The Safari Explorer and Safari Endeavour even have a wine library.
+Yes, we have a library of books, DVDs, and games available on board all of our boats and yachts.
+The Safari Explorer even has a wine library.

 Q: Do your cabins have safes?
 Where can we secure our valuables?